drhsqlite/fossil-mirror/www/containers.md

     HTTP directed at this internal port 12345.)

-*    **`NET_RAW`**: Fossil itself doesn’t use raw sockets, and our build process leaves out all the Busybox utilities that require them.
+*    **`NET_RAW`**: Fossil itself doesn’t use raw sockets, and our build process leaves out all the BusyBox utilities that require them.
     Although that set includes common tools like `ping`, we foresee no compelling reason to use that or any of these other elided utilities — `ether-wake`, `netstat`, `traceroute`, and `udhcp` — inside the